 Best Purifying: Sunday Rain Foot Soak Bamboo + Charcoal

 You’ve likely seen charcoal in skincare products aplenty, where it’s lauded for its ability to act as a magnet and pull out all kinds of dirt and impurities.
-Surprise, it can do the same for the skin on your feet, which is why it’s a key component in this (budget-friendly) soak.
+Surprise, it may do the same for the skin on your feet, which is why it’s a key component in this (budget-friendly) soak.
 Fun fact: Your feet have the largest pores on the body, so soaking them is a great way to detox.

-Best Classic: Johnson’s Foot Soap
+Best Classic: Johnson's Foot Soap Quick Dissolving Powder

-Best Post-Run: Kniepp Arnica Mineral Bath Salts Joint & Muscle
+Best Post-Run: Kneipp Arnica Mineral Bath Salts

 Pounding the pavement mile after mile can leave feet beat-up and achy.
 So strip off your sports bra, ditch your sneaks, and let your feet soak up all the good stuff found in this option.
 Topical arnica is widely lauded for its anti-inflammatory and muscle-soothing benefits, and that’s exactly what it does in this salt-based soak.
 And these aren’t just any salts, but rather thermal spring salts that have an extra-high concentration of beneficial minerals.
 Also nice: This works equally well as a bath soak if your whole body is feeling the pain.